 Those with families back home may send money regularly to supplement their incomes or directly support them in their day to day living expenses.

 Others may be repaying debt or mortgages and have to honour the obligations as provided in the loan covenants they signed.

-When sending money to Germany, you have the option of using bank-to-bank transfers.
-However, sending money using money transfer services is advantageous and convenient.
-Here are some reasons why you should consider money transfer services when sending your next transfer to Germany.
+When transferring money to Germany, you have the option of using bank-to-bank transfers.
+However, sending money using money transfer services is often a cheaper, faster alternative.
+Here are some reasons why you should consider money transfer services when looking for the best ways to transfer money to Germany.

-There are various aspects to consider when sending money to Germany.
+There are various aspects to consider before deciding on how to send money to Germany.
 Three of the most outstanding factors are taxation, currency exchanges, and withdrawal limits.

-When sending money to Germany, money transfer services can give you the best rates, charge you low transaction fees and even help you manoeuvre the money transfer complications, thanks to their transfer experts.
+When transferring money online to Germany, money transfer services can give you the best rates, charge you low transaction fees and even help you manoeuvre the money transfer complications, thanks to their transfer experts.
 To find out more about fees, take a look at our money transfer fees guide.

 Sending money anywhere else in the world is as easy as sending money to Germany.
 If you’re looking to send money to another country, here is the list of the most popular destinations.